mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 2. **Research the Ring's history**
    * Explore the files in Rivendell
    * Find the largest text file and read it
-   * Determine which council member knows the next "path" to take on the journey to Mordor
+   * Determine which council member knows the next "path" to take on the journey to Mordor (since the text file is large it might be worth trying a command that searches the file for the word "path")

 3. **Continue to Moria**
    * Run the `journey_to_moria.sh` script